Order of Visit: High Point #41

 Once I got out of the trees, a dominant feature filled my line of sight for the rest of the walk up.
 It was a large, picturesque red barn.
 The barn doesn’t sit atop Charles Mound, but it signals where you’ll begin the final steep ascent that’s just around the bend.

-Just past the barn I finally encountered some first people headed up in the same direction as me.
+Just past the barn, I finally encountered some first people headed up in the same direction as me.
 It was an older couple, and they seemed to be struggling a little with that short, steep hill.
-They had to stopped to rest and catch their breath twice during that final 100 yards.
+They had to stop to rest and catch their breath twice during that final 100 yards.

 Their rest breaks worked in my favor though.
 It allowed me to arrive at the summit a minute or two ahead of them and get some quick photos with nobody else in the background.